How to protect your digital assets in your estate plan

 Make a list of your important passwords, online accounts and digital collections.
 Specify what should be done with each item on your list if you become incapacitated or after you pass away.

 Once you’ve inventoried all of your digital assets, keep your list up to date and store it in a secure location.
-You may want to consider using password management software like LastPass, as it can store multiple passwords securely.
+You may want to consider using password management software like LastPass or 1Password, as it can store multiple passwords securely.
 Let your lawyer, financial professional and family members know how to access it.

 Online providers’ Terms of Service Agreement govern your rights and planning options for online accounts.